jazzband/wagtailmenus/README.md

 **Where wagtailmenus looks for templates**

 If you don't uses the `template` and `sub_menu_template` parameters to specify templates explicitly, wagtailmenus will look in a list of gradually less specific locations for templates to use for rendering.
-If `WAGTAILMENUS_SITE_SPECIFIC_TEMPLATE_DIRS` is `False` (the default), the list of locations will be as follows:
+If `WAGTAILMENUS_SITE_SPECIFIC_TEMPLATE_DIRS` is `False` (the default), the list of locations will be as follows (where `handle` is the `handle` of the `FlatMenu` being rendered:

 For the menu itself: